jordan89m/mirror/README.md

 Prerequisites: aria2

 Simply run get.sh and aria2 will handle bulk downloads efficiently.
+Should any URLs return an error at the end of the download, re-run the script collect any absent files.

 Currently this version does not handle checksums.
 Two reasons: A) Still learning stuff.
 B) My day-job's industry has been rocked by the pandemic and my free time is currently extremely limited.